natemaia/dk/README.md

 - `layout` output current workspace layout name.
 - `bar` output simple info for use in bars *(win, layout, and ws combined)*.
 - `full` output the full wm and managed client state.
+- `json` same as full but output in JSON format.

 ``` bash
 status type=ws [FILE] [NUM]